-In the meantime, you won’t find a better person to help you sell your startup than someone who closes acquisitions for a living.
+In the meantime, if you need additional assistance, you won’t find a better person to help you sell your startup than someone who closes acquisitions for a living.
 Our M&A advisor directory, for example, contains over 50 acquisition professionals across all areas of the process, including valuations and legal, and might be the key to listing at the right price and finding the ideal buyer.

 The content on this site is not intended to provide legal, financial or M&A advice.
 It is for information purposes only, and any links provided are for your convenience.
 Please seek the services of an M&A professional before entering into any M&A transaction.
 It is not Acquire’s intention to solicit or interfere with any established relationship you may have with any M&A professional.